Tai-Rocha/Disjoint_birds_AM_AF/README.md

     - [ ] I need to study more this package (https://github.com/hannahlowens/nichevol)

 ## Steps for molecular analysis.
-The @nicoordax will do this
+Ps.:  The @nicoordax will do steps

 1. Compiled sequences from genebank.... ???
 Other sources ??